-Ginger is available in various forms; experiment to find out which works best for you.
-Take tablets or capsules according to manufacturer's instructions, or 30 drops of tincture before your meals.
+Ginger is available in various forms.
+Experiment to find out which works best for you.
+Take tablets or capsules according to the manufacturer's instructions, or 30 drops of tincture before your meals.
 Or eat a chunk of fresh root ginger (it's hot, so you may find it a challenge).

-Herbal bitters improve the production of stomach acid and speed digestion as well as reducing bloating and flatulence.
-Take 1 teaspoonful in a glass of warm water before each meal.
+Herbal bitters improve the production of stomach acid and speed digestion as well as reduce bloating and flatulence.
+Take one teaspoonful in a glass of warm water before each meal.

-Dida™ a natural product from Scandanavia can also aid stomach & digestive comfort as it has calmative ingredients to help reduce stomach problems and reduce fermentation and formation of gas in the gastrointestinal tract.
+Dida™, a natural product from Scandinavia, can also aid stomach & digestive comfort as it has calmative ingredients to help reduce stomach problems and reduce fermentation and formation of gas in the gastrointestinal tract.

 Read more: Why your gut is the secret to a healthy mind

 Read more: The ultimate guide to your gut